Fall in Love with Autumn in East Tennessee

 Motorcycle riders know that a planned ride needs a planned stop.
 In the fall, the Cherohala Skyway is a popular ride for leaf peeping and scenic waterfalls.
 A tasty platter of southern pit style BBQ is a nice ride break.
 Bradley’s Pit BBQ and Grill in Sweetwater has both outdoor and indoor seating.
 Stretch your legs and enjoy a meal.
 The restaurant is open daily for lunch and dinner.

 The regions’ food truck scene is an eclectic blend of fusion and tradition inspired by the personalities of their owners.
 A crisp fall afternoon paired with the aroma of grilled sausage is street food at its best.
-We are loving the simple menu of Knox Wurst.
-Their take on burgers and brats puts a spin on fall tailgating.
-All of their meat sausages are handmade and free of nitrates, but vegans will also find something to love.
-Vegan sausages and burgers, Beyond Meat and Impossible are also on the menu.
+Chicago is known for its unique take on sausages and you experience a Vienna dog in Knoxville at Chicago Hotdog and Sausage Company.
 This tailgate has something for every taste.